Encapsulated And Enclosed Vibration Motors

-Minimum order quantities apply for these customisations, to discuss your requirements in detail please do not hesitate to contact us using this link.
+Minimum order quantities apply for these customisations, to discuss your requirements in detail please do not hesitate to contact us.

 Wearable Haptic Feedback?

 One significant problem of integrating haptic solutions into clothing is that the clothing must inevitably be washed.
 This is not possible with normal vibration motors because they may suffer from water damage.
-However, using an encapsulated motor which has been appropriately sealed (as discussed above in the over-moulding & Sealing section) will allow the clothing and haptic vibrations to be sweat and water resistant.
+However, using an encapsulated motor that has been appropriately sealed (as discussed above in the over-moulding & Sealing section) will allow the clothing and haptic vibrations to be sweat and water-resistant.